8 Leprechaun Tricks to Try

 Gold and Green Cookies

-Take different colors of window paint found at your local craft store and paint a rainbow on your house or car windows.
-As a fun surprise take gold chocolate coins found at a local party store and place them inside a black container to resemble the “pot.”
+Take different colors of window paint found at your local craft store and paint a rainbow on one of the house or car windows.
+As a fun surprise take gold chocolate coins found at a local party store and place them inside a black container to resemble a pot at the end of the rainbow.
 Hide this by the window or inside the car for your kids to find.

 House Turned Green

-This little leprechaun made quite the mess at your house—take green silly string and spray it in different areas of the house, tape green Crete paper to your child’s door to create a barricade and write messages with green paint on the bathroom mirrors.
+This little leprechaun made quite the mess at your house!
+Take green silly string and spray it in different areas of the house, tape green streamers to your child’s door to create a barricade and write messages with washable green paint on the bathroom mirrors.

 Have your kids create these to better find the sneaky leprechaun when searching around the house or backyard.
 Take two empty toilet paper rolls and tape or glue them together.
-Take rainbow colors of Washi tape, strips of fabric or paper and attach these to the outside of the toilet paper rolls.
-Hole punch the sides and thread a ribbon through for a handle.
+Use rainbow colors of washi tape, strips of fabric or paper and attach these to the outside of the toilet paper rolls.
+Hole punch the sides and thread a ribbon for a handle.

-Let your kids create a whimsical leprechaun trap to catch the guest wreaking havoc throughout your home.
-Paint a shoebox green and prop open with a stick, place plastic or chocolate gold coins inside the trap.
+Kids can create a whimsical leprechaun trap to catch the guest wreaking havoc through the house.
+Paint a shoebox green and prop open with a stick.
+Then place plastic or chocolate gold coins inside the trap.
 Draw a rainbow on a piece of paper and glue to the outside.
-Other ideas include: traps made of cookie cans, jars or LEGOS and filled with Lucky Charms or paper shamrocks.
+Other ideas include: traps made of cookie cans, jars or Legos and filled with Lucky Charms or paper shamrocks.